 Wilson, a Philadelphia artist, retrieved a dozen window frames from garbage bins around the City of Brotherly Love.
-She scrubbed the frames and began assembling collages to tell the story of her journey with AIDS.
+She scrubbed the frames and began assembling collages to tell the story of her journey with the AIDS community.

 “AIDS is healing the world by bringing together a mosaic of people,” reads one of the window frames.

 Now on display at the World AIDS Museum and Educational Center in Wilton Manors, Wilson’s exhibit uses windows to teach people to look past stigma.

 “A window is what allows us to see what it’s like from one side to another,” said Wilson, who was on hand last Friday for a meet the artist reception.